JennyBacab/IntroAlgorithmsResearch/README.md

 ## Problem solving methods

--**Problem analysis:** Is the process of breaking down the problem into its components.
+- **Problem analysis:** Is the process of breaking down the problem into its components.
 The problem should be fully understood.

- -**Algorithm design:** Design a set of instructions to solve a problem or sub-problem, look for the desired properties and use a finite amount of time and data.
+ - **Algorithm design:** Design a set of instructions to solve a problem or sub-problem, look for the desired properties and use a finite amount of time and data.
 Instructions should not be ambiguous.

--**Coding:** Starting with a pseudocode, translate each line into the code you are currently using.
+- **Coding:** Starting with a pseudocode, translate each line into the code you are currently using.

--**Compilation and execution:** Call the function and give it some sample sets of data.
+- **Compilation and execution:** Call the function and give it some sample sets of data.
 Use this to see if the code returns the derised results.

--**Check:**  You can write tests to see if the actual output is equal to the desired output.
-You can also use <console.log> after each variable to check if the values and code are behaving as expected before moving on.
+- **Check:**  You can write tests to see if the actual output is equal to the desired output.
+You can also use <code> console.log </code> after each variable to check if the values and code are behaving as expected before moving on.

--**Debugging:** Is the process of identifying and removing errors from computer hardware or software.
+- **Debugging:** Is the process of identifying and removing errors from computer hardware or software.

--**Maintenance:** Is the constant cleaning and update of the code or data of computer hardware or software.
+- **Maintenance:** Is the constant cleaning and update of the code or data of computer hardware or software.

--**Documentation:** Is searching for answers trough papers or forums about a problem or a topic you want to learn about.
+- **Documentation:** Is searching for answers trough papers or forums about a problem or a topic you want to learn about.